About

 Something was wrong.

-It was there, at nearly 200 pounds, I decided enough was enough.
+It was there, at nearly 200 pounds, I’d had enough.

-That began a series of blood tests and medication test runs that lasted nearly six months in itself.
+That began a series of blood and medication test runs that lasted nearly six months.
 One doctor told me just to lose the weight, I’d feel better.
 Another thought I had a pituitary tumor.

-Finally, in April 2006 I was diagnosed with diabetes.
+Finally, in April 2006 I was diagnosed with prediabetes.

 It wasn’t until I started seeing a particularly good endocrinologist in Stockton, Calif. that I had an “ah ha” moment.
 He told me, during a routine visit where he mentioned his concern about my weight, that he wanted me to be more active.
 I told him I was trying.
 And then he made a telling prediction: “One day, you’ll wake up and realize that you can’t live this way anymore.
 But you have to decide that for yourself.”